How & Where To Deposit A Check With Two Names

 What is the difference between “and” and “or” on Two-Party Checks?

 If the check states that the funds are paid to either party by using "or" instead of "and", then either one of the two payees named on the check can deposit the funds into their individual bank accounts.

 According to Section-110(d) of the Uniform Commercial Code, if a check payable to two or more people is ambiguous in terms of the payee(s), any of the stated payees can deposit the check into their individual accounts.

 In every case, all payees must endorse the check with their signatures.

-Banks must account for the risk involved in the possibility that a check was written out to multiple individuals and one of the individuals attempt to deposit all the funds into his or her own account.
+Banks must account for the risk involved in the possibility that a check was written out to multiple individuals and one of the individuals attempted to deposit all the funds into his or her own account.

-Chase and Wells Fargo requires that, if you want to deposit a check that is payable to two individuals, both payees must go to a branch in person and present government identification to verify the signatures on the back of the check.
+Chase and Wells Fargo require that if you want to deposit a check that is payable to two individuals, both payees must go to a branch in person and present government identification to verify the signatures on the back of the check.